 Golosi Food Emporium is one of the most impressive specialty food shops on the Gold Coast.
-Established in March 2013, Golosi is themed like a European deli, a labour of love for owner Selena Quested, showcasing fine produce and deli items from Australia and overseas in a beautiful setting.
+Established in March 2013 by Selena Quested, the passion for fine food has been continued and expanded by new owner Donna Harrison, who also owns Burleigh Bar and Bites, also in James Street.
+The shop may be small, yet it showcases fine produce and deli items from local producers and Italy in a beautiful setting.

 A visit to Golosi is a sensory experience of smell, taste, texture and visual presentation.
 Golosi means ‘gluttonous or greedy people’ in Italian; fittingly, we hunger for more!
 For foodies, it’s ‘like walking into a hug’, the emotional connection established from the moment we set food in the door, embracing and comforting.

-Selena tells us that the hand-picked produce she sells could be divided into two sections: handmade goods from small batch Australian producers with a focus on organic, and specialty Italian goods that she has sourced from overseas, including her ‘top shelf’ specialty, limited edition 100-year-old aged balsamic vinegars from two of Italy’s oldest producers.
+Donna tells us that the hand-picked produce she sells could be divided into two sections: handmade goods from small batch local producers and specialty Italian goods including the best tinned seafood, aged balsamic vinegars, shell pasta and the best sugo.
 You won’t find anything like this in a supermarket!

-“It’s all about sourcing the most exceptional products we can,” says Selena, who obviously puts her retail purchasing background to good use.
+“It’s all about sourcing the most exceptional products we can,” says Donna.
 “Though the products may change, the quality doesn’t.
 There’s no standout bestseller.
-It’s a living breathing entity, always evolving.
-I know each product individually.
-There’s not much in this shop I haven’t eaten,” she tells us.
+It’s a living breathing entity, always evolving,” she tells us.

 Small?
 Maybe, but certainly exceptional!
 Golosi proves that you don’t have to be big to be great.
 There’s nowhere on the coast quite like it.